Shopify/hydrogen/.changeset/brown-walls-play.md

 'skeleton': patch
 ---

-The Worker Runtime for development is now considered stable.
-This runtime provides an environment closer to Oxygen production.
+Use the worker runtime by default when running the `dev` or `preview` commands.

-Enable it in your project by adding the `--worker` flag:
+Enable it in your project by adding the `--worker` flag to your package.json scripts:

 ```diff
 "scripts": {